 - Brainerd Currie Honor Society, Mercer University School of Law

-- The Best Lawyers in America guide, Atlanta Real Estate Law Ones to Watch, 2023
+- The Best Lawyers in America guide, Ones to Watch, Atlanta Real Estate Law, 2023; Banking and Finance, 2024

 - Holland & Knight Pro Bono All-Star, 2020